 Its natural when you have a problem to ask ‘Why has this happened?’

-But its important with functional symptoms not to confuse the question 'Why has this happened?' with the question, 'What has gone wrong in my body to cause the symptoms?'
+But it is important with FND not to confuse the question ‘Why has this happened?‘ with the question, ‘What has gone wrong in my body to cause the symptoms?’

 These are two separate questions and have two different answers.

-For all of the functional symptoms described on this website, the basic answer to this is that there is a problem in the function of the nervous system.
+For all of the FND symptoms described on this website, the basic answer to this is that there is a problem in the function of the nervous system.

-We are beginning to understand the complexities of what goes wrong with the nervous system in patients with functional symptoms, especially in chronic pain.
+We are beginning to understand the complexities of what goes wrong with the nervous system in patients with FND, and in related disorders like in chronic pain.

-Functional scans of the brain show which parts of the brain are active or underactive when patients have symptoms.
-The picture opposite, for example, shows changes in the brain in patients with functional weakness.
+Functional scans of the brain show which parts of the brain are active or underactive when people have FND.

 There are a series of processes in the nervous system which behave like tiny volume knobs.
 When someone is in chronic pain these little volume knobs get turned up increasing someones sensitivity to pain.

-There is much that is still not known about what goes wrong in the nervous system to cause functional symptoms, but it is not a complete mystery.
+There is much that is still not known about what goes wrong in the nervous system to cause FND, but it is not a complete mystery.

-Patients with functional symptoms do not have damage to their nervous systems so its not surprising you can't see it on a scan.
+Patients with FND do not have damage to their nervous systems so its not surprising you can’t see it on a scan.
 Instead the nervous system is not functioning properly.

 You’d have to solve it by reprogramming the computer, working out which programs were causing the problem.